CesiumGS/3d-tiles/TileFormats/FeatureTable/README.md

 ![feature table binary index](figures/feature-table-binary-index.png)

-The value can be retrieved using knowledge of the number of features: `featuresLength`, the desired feature id `featureId`, and the data type for the feature semantic.
+Values can be retrieved using the number of features, `featuresLength`, the desired feature id, `featureId`, and the data type for the feature semantic.

 For example, using the `POSITION` semantic, which has a `float32[3]` data type: